DayuanTan/AI-TensorFlow-Blockchain-Certificate/README.md

 This is a good introduction course to blockchain.
 But it's worth to mention that it focus more on public blockchain/permissionless blockchain.
 It uses Bitcoin and Ethereum as examples in most cases.

+- Permissionless / Public blockchain
+- Permissioned
+- - consortium blockchain
+- - private blockchain

 The first two modules talk about public blockchain.
 Module 3 mentions the public/private/consortium blockchains.
-The private blockchain in module 3 is old (It looks it's before 2019).
-It says only on organization and the access control is cnetralized, which is not true in 2022.
-For example, Hyperledge Fabric supports multiple organizations to establish a private blockchain.
+Module 4 explain more detials, mainly focus on detials of Etereum.

 It consists of 5 parts:
 - [Module 1 Blockchain Foundations](Blockchain_Foundations_and_Use_Cases/module1_blockchain_foundation/Module1.md)